ankaAR/bestiario5e/_creatures/iymrith-ancient-blue-dragon.md

 ***Tail Attack.*** The dragon makes a tail attack.

-***Wing Attack (Costs 2 Actions).*** The dragon beats its wings.
-Each creature within 15 ft. of the dragon must succeed on a DC 24 Dexterity saving throw or take 16 (2d6 + 9) bludgeoning damage and be knocked prone.
+***Wing Attack (cuesta 2 acciones).*** The dragon beats its wings.
+Each creature within 15 ft. of the dragon must succeed on a DC 24 Dexterity saving throw or take 16 (2d6 + 9) puntos de daño contundente and be knocked prone.
 The dragon can then fly up to half its flying speed.